 Technique 4: Consequence Specificity

-Vague threats don't motivate payment.
-"Further action will be taken" tells the debtor nothing.
-"Proceedings will be filed in Dubai Courts seeking AED 340,000 plus interest at 9% per annum plus legal costs, with applications for bank account freezing and director travel ban" tells the debtor exactly what happens next.
+Vague threats don’t motivate payment.
+“Further action will be taken” tells the debtor nothing.
+“Proceedings will be filed in Dubai Courts seeking AED 340,000 plus interest at 9% per annum plus legal costs, with applications for bank account freezing and director travel ban” tells the debtor exactly what happens next.
+Specificity works because it demonstrates preparation.

 Technique 5: Structured Negotiation

-The negotiation technique that produces the best outcomes: know your creditor's bottom line, know the debtor's real financial situation, and know what the legal alternative would cost both sides.
-Then negotiate from that informed position rather than from emotion or principle.
+Not every debt resolves through full payment.
+Effective negotiation recognises when to accept instalments, when to accept a settlement at a discount, and when to refuse any compromise.
+The negotiation technique that produces the best outcomes: know your creditor’s bottom line, know the debtor’s real financial situation, and know what the legal alternative would cost both sides.

 Technique 6: Strategic Legal Escalation

-Legal proceedings aren't a last resort — they're a strategic tool.
+Legal proceedings aren’t a last resort — they’re a strategic tool.
 In the UAE, payment orders for undisputed debts can be obtained in weeks.
 Interim measures (travel bans, bank freezing) can be applied before the case is fully heard.
-And enforcement — the actual seizure of assets and funds — is genuinely effective.
+For most cases, 6–8 weeks of amicable pressure followed by immediate legal filing produces the optimal balance of cost and recovery.

 Frequently Asked Questions